ihmeuw/vivarium_research/docs/source/concept_models/vivarium_census_synthdata/concept_model.rst

 **Verification and validation strategy**: to verify this approach, we can manually inspect a sample of 10-100 addresses; features to
-examine: does everyone in a household have the same address?  does the zip code match the PUMA?  does the street conform to typical expectations?
+examine: does everyone in a household have the same address?  does the ZIP code match the PUMA?  does the street conform to typical expectations?

 2.3.8 Component 12: Mailing Address